bragr/gn2/README.md

 * Create an interface for training sets/problems to allow new ones to be created more simply
 * Hardware acceleration?
 (Possible, but unlikely in the near term.
 There does seem to be some CUDA support for Go)
 * Move params and magic numbers into one place and make them easily configurable by command lines args or config files
+* Add support for loading and saving nets (and possible whole species) to files ** Either in some sort of json format or maybe Python pickling depending on what works best